A new complexity function, repetitions in Sturmian words, and irrationality exponents of Sturmian numbers: Links with other combinatorial exponents

 \end{itemize}

 One sees that this assumption exactly means that $\dio({\mathbf x})$ exceeds $1$ and is, by Lemma \ref{diorep}, equivalent to the one made in the above transcendence criteria.
-Using Lemma~\ref{ubound}, we deduce immediately that $r(n,{\mathbf x})$ can be replaced by $p(n,{\mathbf x})$ in the above statements.
+Using Lemma~\ref{ubound}, we deduce immediately that $r(n,{\mathbf x})$ can be replaced by $p(n,{\mathbf x})$ in Theorems \ref{transsum} and \ref{transcf}.
 Consequently, Lemma 8.1 of \cite{Bu14} (which was also used in \cite{AdBu07d,Bu13}) is not needed to deduce Theorems 3.1 and 3.2 of \cite{Bu14} from the combinatorial transcendence criteria stated in Section 4 of that paper.
 This shows that considering the function $n \mapsto r(n,{\mathbf x})$ is indeed the right point of view.

 We end this section with a theorem established in \cite{AdBu11}.
-It is stated in that paper with the subword complexity function $n \mapsto p(n,{\mathbf x})$, but, in this paper as well, the proofs actually work if this function is replaced by $n \mapsto r(n,{\mathbf x})$.
+It is stated in that paper with the subword complexity function $n \mapsto p(n,{\mathbf x})$, but, in that paper as well, the proofs actually work if this function is replaced by $n \mapsto r(n,{\mathbf x})$.
 For the definition of Mahler's classification, the reader is directed to Chapter 3 of \cite{BuLiv}.

 \begin{theorem} Let $\xi$ be a real number such that its expansion $\mathbf x$ in some integer base $b \ge 2$ satisfies

 If $\rep({\mathbf x}) = 1$, then $\xi$ is a Liouville number.
 Otherwise, $\xi$ is either an $S$-number or a $T$-number in Mahler's classification. \end{theorem}